Traditional vs Digital Marketing: Evolution of Digital Content

 The End of Broadcast Networks and Cable?

-For every article written about cord-cutting, and escaping cable bills, there are still a lot of people watching traditional television—about 36 hours a week of it.
+For every article written about cord-cutting and escaping cable bills, there are still many people watching traditional television—about 36 hours a week of it.

 The younger generations are growing up in an on-demand environment, where you can binge shows for a low monthly fee.
 They won’t want to pay $100 for a cable package.

-Digital media stands in the winning position for them in traditional vs digital marketing.
-Traditional television will survive, but the distribution structure will need to be shaken up to compete.
+Digital media stands in the winning position in the battle of traditional vs digital marketing.
+Although it seems that traditional television will survive, the distribution structure will need to be shaken up to compete.

 Why does it matter that digital consumption is increasing?

-Technology is going to keep making video content more and more accessible — great news for the viewing public, and a tough challenge for marketers looking to reach those viewers.
+Technology will keep making video content more and more accessible — great news for the viewing public and a tough challenge for marketers looking to reach those viewers.